Report Released at the National Press Club, Available to view online at RespectAbility.org/Inclusive-Philanthropy

 The study, “Disability in Philanthropy & Nonprofits: A Study on the Inclusion and Exclusion of the 1-in-5 People Who Live with a Disability and What You Can Do to Make Things Better” by RespectAbility, a nonpartisan group working on inclusion efforts for people with disabilities, surveyed 969 people who work at nonprofits and foundations, conducted five focus groups and spoke one-on-one with 14 executives at philanthropy-serving organizations.
 The study was released at an event this morning at the National Press Club in Washington, D.C.
 Anyone can read the study at www.RespectAbility.org/Inclusive-Philanthropy.

 The Hon.
-Steve Bartlett, chair; Jennifer Laszlo Mizrahi, president; Aaron Dorfman, president and CEO, the National Committee for Responsive Philanthropy (NCRP); Stephanie Powers, Vice President for Policy and Partnerships, Council on Foundations’ Department of Public Policy and Government Relations; and Kerrien Suarez, Executive Director, Equity in the Center; spoke at the event.
+Steve Bartlett, chair; Jennifer Laszlo Mizrahi, Founder; Aaron Dorfman, president and CEO, the National Committee for Responsive Philanthropy (NCRP); Stephanie Powers, Vice President for Policy and Partnerships, Council on Foundations’ Department of Public Policy and Government Relations; and Kerrien Suarez, Executive Director, Equity in the Center; spoke at the event.

-“Philanthropy-serving organizations don’t know what they don’t know and often haven’t even thought about including people with disabilities,” said Jennifer Laszlo Mizrahi, president of RespectAbility.
+“Philanthropy-serving organizations don’t know what they don’t know and often haven’t even thought about including people with disabilities,” said Jennifer Laszlo Mizrahi, Founder of RespectAbility.
 “Even among well-meaning groups who are engaged in a lot on racial and gender equity overall, disability is missing.”
 For example:

 - Only 14% say their organizations use video captions to ensure people who are deaf or hard of hearing can use the content.
 Captioning services are easy to use and often free and yet 86% are not even attempting to take advantage of such tools.